jeffsp/matleap/README.md

+**NOTE: A fork of this project using the newer Leap SDK can be found at [https://github.com/tomh4/matleap](https://github.com/tomh4/matleap).**

 # Matleap: MATLAB Interface to the Leap Motion Controller

 This MATLAB mex-file will allow you to get data from a Leap Motion